WHAT IS MICROBLADING?

 How do you choose the shape?

 We choose a shape and style together.
-At the beginning of the microblading procedure, I will draw in a suggested shape for your new brows and then we work together to perfect this to your preference and measurements are taken to check symmetry and position
+At the beginning of the microblading procedure, I will draw in a suggested shape for your new brows and then we work together to perfect this to your preference.
+Measurements are taken to check symmetry and position

 How do you choose a color?